-$y{it}$ represents the dependent variable of REIT returns across i entities for time t;

-$x'{it}$ are the explanatory variables STOCK, BOND, BILL and GFC minus the constant;
+- y{it} represents the dependent variable of REIT returns across i entities for time t, - x'{it} are the explanatory variables STOCK, BOND, BILL and GFC minus the constant, - α is the intercept, - β is a vector of parameters, - c_i captures the individual specific effect; and - u{it} is the error term.

-$\alpha$ is the intercept;

-$\beta$ is a vector of parameters;

-$c_i$ captures the individual specific fixed or random effect; and

-$u{it}$ is the error term.

-To accommodate the possibility of lagged effects, one month lags of REIT returns and explanatory variables are used in a panel autoregressive model.
-This is after residuals from Equation (1) are tested for serial correlation up to the order of 8 lags, allowing capture of the impact of past REIT returns and past changes to stock prices and interest rates.
+To accommodate for the possibility of lagged effects, we also utilise one month lags of REIT returns and explanatory variables in a panel autoregressive model.
+We do this after residuals from Equation 1 are tested for serial correlation up to the order of 8 lags.
+This allows us to capture the impact of past REIT returns, and past changes to stock prices and interest rates.

-The simple Ordinary Least Squares (OLS) regression method assumes a normal distribution between the dependent and the explanatory variable which focuses on the mean of the distribution.
-The assumption of normality makes the computation easy but is not useful when the variables have skewed distributions and where OLS regression is incapable of describing the conditional distribution of the dependent variable.
-Quantile regression was introduced by Koenker and Basset (1978) as an extension of OLS.
+The simple Ordinary Least Squares (OLS) regression method assumes a normal distribution between the dependent and the explanatory variable which focusses on the mean of the distribution.
+The assumption of normality makes the computation easy but is not useful when the variables have skewed distributions, and where OLS regression is incapable of describing the conditional distribution of the dependent variable.
+Quantile regression as introduced by Koenker and Basset (1978), as an extension of OLS.
 It allows the relationships between dependent and independent variables to be quantified across different quantiles of the conditional distribution of the dependent variable.
 Quantile regression has advantages over OLS, as it is robust against outliers and it avoids the assumption that the error terms are independent and identically distributed.

-The estimation process starts with the central median case, in which the median regressor estimator minimizes a sum of absolute errors, as opposed to OLS which minimizes the sum of squared errors.
-The estimation of other regression quantiles is achieved by minimising an asymmetrically weighted sum of absolute errors.
+The estimation process starts with the central median case in which the median regressor estimator minimizes a sum of absolute errors, as opposed to OLS which minimizes the sum of squared errors.
+The estimation of other regression quantiles is achieved by minimizing an asymmetrically weighted sum of absolute errors.
 Together, the ensemble of estimated conditional quantile functions offer a much more comprehensive view of the effect of covariates on the location, scale and shape of the distribution of the response variable.

-According to the descriptive statistics in Table 1, REIT returns do not follow a normal distribution and so it is important to investigate the effect of independent variables across quantiles using panel quantile regressions.
-In this study, the penalized quantile regression approach is used for panel data proposed by Koenker (2004) to evaluate the relationship of REIT returns with STOCK, BOND and BILL in a fixed effects panel data model.
-Equation (1) can be rewritten according to the specification presented by Alexander (2008):
+According to the descriptive statistics in Table 1, REIT returns do not follow a normal distribution and so it is important to investigate the effect of independent variables across quartiles using panel quantile regressions.
+In this study we use the penalized quantile regression approach for panel data proposed by Koenker (2004) to evaluate the relationship of REITS returns with STOCK, BOND and BILL in a fixed effects panel data model.
+Equation 1 can be rewritten according to the specification presented by Alexander (2008);